 You need to refrain your children from using them on steep terrain.
 Some adult supervision is always advisable when your kids are riding these cars.
-Apart from that, the ride on kids cars are safe.
+Apart from that, the ride on kid’s cars is safe.

 You might be thinking, what about Power wheels in particular?

 - Safety features for the ride on cars: